brentPhil/cateringhub/docs/supabase-setup-checklist.md

 # Supabase Setup Checklist for CateringHub

+**Status: Core Setup Complete** (Last updated: May 10, 2025)

 Use this checklist to track your progress in setting up Supabase for the CateringHub project.
+The core setup has been completed, including database schema, authentication, and role-based access control.

 ## Initial Setup